ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson28 No Parking

-Jasper White believe in ancient myths.
-When he returns home at night, he always finds that someone has packed a car outside his gate so he put up 'No Parking' signs.
-But they hasn't paid any attention to them.
+Jasper White believes in ancient myths.
+Car owners has packed a car outside his gate so he has put up 'No Parking' signs.
+But they haven't paid any attention to them.
 Now he has put an ugly stone stone head over the gate.
-It is Medusa head.He want to she will turn cars and their owners to stone.
+It is Medusa head.He want to turn cars and their owners to stone.
 But none of them has been turned to stone yet.